 What Does an Advocate Do?

-Some common Advocate duties and responsibilities include:
+An advocate's duties and responsibilities can include:

-Contacting and supporting victims and their families
+Contacting and supporting victims and their families.

-Providing crisis intervention for victims
+Providing crisis intervention for victims.

-Educating caregivers about sexual or physical abuse
+Educating caregivers about sexual or physical abuse.

-Performing safety assessments
+Performing safety assessments.

 How Do You Become an Advocate?